pforret/jekyll.forret.com/_posts/2007/2007-06-12-the-barcamp-video-saga-background.md

   - scripting
   - smartphones
 ---
-I&#8217;ve had a number of requests from attendees of the [Barcamp Brussels 3](http://barcamp.forret.com/) event. &#8220;_The speeches were recorded on Nokia N95 phones, right?
-How come we haven&#8217;t seen them yet on Youtube/Google?
-What&#8217;s taking so long?_&#8221; Well, here&#8217;s the answer.
+I've had a number of requests from attendees of the [Barcamp Brussels 3](http://barcamp.forret.com/) event. &#8220;_The speeches were recorded on Nokia N95 phones, right?
+How come we haven't seen them yet on Youtube/Google?
+What's taking so long?_&#8221; Well, here's the answer.

 The reason is purely me.
-I received the N95 video&#8217;s (3DVDs, about 12GB in total) from [Fré](http://www.druppels.be) quite soon after the event.
-At the time, I was &#8216;just going to throw them&#8217; on Google Video, maybe with a title image before the movie that included a Barcamp and Nokia logo.
+I received the N95 video's (3DVDs, about 12GB in total) from [Fré](http://www.druppels.be) quite soon after the event.
+At the time, I was &#8216;just going to throw them' on Google Video, maybe with a title image before the movie that included a Barcamp and Nokia logo.
 How hard would that be, right?
 Well, slightly harder than I thought.
 The files were huge, so had to be transcoded to something smaller, there were too many files to do things manually, so I needed to start scripting, and the tools I used for it, [ImageMagick](http://www.imagemagick.org) and [FFMPEG](http://ffmpeg.mplayerhq.hu/) are powerful but tricky.
 That combined with my tango activities, a holiday, a girlfriend abroad and the non-negligeable fact of having a day-time job made for this delay of over a month.
 Mea culpa.
 But the wait is over.

 These are the first videos.
 Feedback on video, sound and other details are welcome!
 I will then proceed with the conversion of the other ones.
 I will also do a post on what tricks I used to do the video rendering of the title, the transcoding and the merging of video files.